shini4i/argo-watcher/README.md

 **Figure 2:** This is a simplified diagram of the workflow described above.
 </div>

+> [!TIP]
-> :warning: In addition to pipeline logs, the whole process can be observed through the web UI.
+> In addition to pipeline logs, the whole process can be observed through the web UI.

 ## Documentation